Computational Social Science:

 • Networking Opportunities: Connect with fellow researchers and professionals to build a robust CSS community in the DACH area.

 Who Should Attend?
-This workshop is for academics, researchers, and professionals involved in CSS or interested in applying computational methods in social science research.
+This event is for academics, researchers, and professionals involved in CSS or interested in applying computational methods in social science research.
 Whether you are an experienced scholar or a young researcher in this field, your contributions and participation will be highly valued.

 We look forward to welcoming you to an engaging and inspiring event!